AlexBoyle/MapCreator/README.md

 4) click in the map window to place selected texture

-5) press "p" to print the map as a jpeg called editedMap ( bug you need to click on the window after you hit p to print)
+5) press "p" to print the map as a jpeg called editedMap

 Other buttons: